-- ▶ The screen shown in step 4 will appear. - The icon displayed will differ depending on your computer's operating system.

-Click on the manual you want to view.
+- The icon displayed will differ depending on your computer's operating system. - Click your language. - Click the instruction manual you want to read. - ▶ The instruction manual will be displayed.

-Click on the name of the manual under your respective language.

-► The instruction manual in your language will be displayed.

-- You can save the PDF file to your computer. - All the instruction manuals (PDF files) have page links to make it quick to find the desired page.
-Click on a page number in the Table of Contents or Index and that page will appear. - To learn how to use Adobe Reader, refer to Adobe Reader's Help section
+- You can save the PDF file to your computer. - To learn how to use Adobe Reader, refer to Adobe Reader's Help section.